matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ###### Key export format

-The exported sessions are formatted as a JSON array of `SessionData` objects described as follows:
+The exported sessions are formatted as a JSON array of `ExportedSessionData` objects described as follows:

 {{% definition path="api/client-server/definitions/megolm_export_session_data" %}}